RK Vardar

-RK Vardar 1961 (РК Вардар 1961) is a professional handball club from Skopje, Republic of Macedonia.
-Vardar is the most successful handball team in the country, having won 15-fifteen national League titles and 17-seventeen League Cup titles.
+RK Vardar 1961 (РК Вардар 1961) is a professional handball club from Skopje, Macedonia.
+Vardar is the most successful handball team in the country, having won 16-sixteen national League titles and 18-eighteen League Cup titles.
 Vardar is also the most successful team in the regional SEHA League, having won five titles and two EHF Champions League titles.

 History

 RK Vardar was founded in 1961 as a part of the Vardar Sports Club in Skopje, which was founded in 1947.

 The RK Grafichar Skopje club was established in 1948, and second only to HC Rabotnichki.
 In 1961, Grafichar was renamed Vardar, and almost all members of RK Partizan Skopje joined the team.
 The emergence of the ambitious Vardar team presented a challenge to HC Rabotnichki, which was no longer the strong first-league team from the past.
 Early members of Vardar include goalkeeper Jovanovski, as well as Atanasovski, Zdravkovski, Savevski and Bozinovski.
 Vardar joined the Yugoslav Handball Championship in 1976 where played for 2 seasons.
 In the 1980s they spent most of the time in the second division.